-We have a diverse and skilled multidisciplinary team of mentors, counsellors, caseworkers, nurses and advisors who are either trans* themselves, or trans* aware.
+cliniQ has a diverse and skilled multidisciplinary team of professional support workers including greeters, psychotherapists, counsellors, caseworkers, nurses and advisors who are either trans or non-binary themselves, or trans and non-binary aware.

 Michelle Ross – Michelle is Co-founder of cliniQ and Director of Holistic Wellbeing Services, with an overview of how our services work holistically for our clients, and she is the lead on our training programme.
 Michelle is a BACP accredited psychotherapist and has been involved with sexual health, HIV & well-being for over 30 years.
 Michelle is a member of IRGT: A Global Network of Trans Women advocating for trans issues in the international HIV response.

 Martha Dunkley – is cliniQ Director of Community Relations and psychotherapist

 Toni Hogg – Toni is a cliniQ counsellor.
 Toni is the manager of Antidote at London Friend, the UK’s first LGB&T drug and alcohol service, set up in 2002.
 Toni is also a qualified Person Centred, BACP accredited counsellor who is passionate about her work with LGBT people, specialising in substance use issues, sexuality, gender identity, childhood abuse, relationships and the impact of living with HIV and Hep C. She works with alternative sexual, relational and lifestyle choices and has a long standing record of supporting mental health and wellbeing across the trans community.

 Sarah Phillips – is a cliniQ greeter and director.

 Leo Robinson – Leo is a cliniQ greeter and coordinates the greeting service.
 He is a qualified social worker and has a background of working in homelessness, mental health, and LGBTQ+ services.

 Juno Roche – Juno is a cliniQ director who is focussing on strategic development.